-• First of all this is showing that the results of the sensitivity analysis for the dam cannot be generalized to the whole dam body and throughout the year.
+• First of all this is showing that the results of the sensitivity analysis for the dam cannot

+Choose the "RandKode" from the list below and specify this number into the control sheet be generalized to the whole dam body and throughout the year.
 In other words, there is a temporal and spacial variation in the results of thermal analysis.

-- 2. Uncorrelated RVs using Monte Carlo simulation - 3.
+- 1. No uncertainty in material properties - 2.
+Uncorrelated RVs using Monte Carlo simulation - 3.
 Partially correlated RVs using Monte Carlo simulation - 4.
 Uncorrelated RVs using Latin Hypercube sampling - 5.
 Partially correlated RVs using Latin Hypercube sampling